ggonnella/textformats/manuals/TF-Spec_language.md

 If in the string representation, the elements of the list are separated by a constant string, this can be specified in the definition.
-If the separator string is never contained in the elements (not even escaped), it is given under the key `splitted_by`; otherwise it is given under the key `separator`.
+If the separator string is never contained in the elements (not even escaped), with the only possible exception of the last element, it is given under the key `splitted_by`; otherwise it is given under the key `separator`.
 By default no separator string is used.
 If different separators are used for different elements, they can be defined as `constant` elements and